EU Weighs Response To Russian interference In Election Runup - UrduPoint

 EU Weighs Response To Russian 'interference' In Election Runup

-Brussels, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2024) EU leaders were Wednesday weighing the bloc's response to suspicions of Russian meddling ahead of June elections in the bloc, with calls for new sanctions to target "malign activities" by Moscow.
+Brussels, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2024) EU leaders on Wednesday weighed a response to suspicions of Russian meddling ahead of June elections in the bloc, with several states pushing for sanctions targeting "malign activities" by Moscow.

-Brussels has issued repeated warnings about Moscow sowing disinformation ahead of the polls, and seeking to weaken Western support for Ukraine as it fights off Russia's invasion.
+Brussels has issued escalating warnings about Russia sowing disinformation ahead of the polls, and seeking to weaken Western support for Ukraine as it fights off Moscow's invasion.

+De Croo also said the Belgian EU presidency and the European Parliament would set up a joint task force to track developments and liaise with national authorities.

-But with Russia-friendly leaders Hungary's Viktor Orban and Slovakia's Robert Fico in the room there appeared little chance they would go much further in the politically charged lead-up to June's European elections.
+But with Russia-friendly leaders in the room -- Hungary's Viktor Orban and Slovakia's Robert Fico -- there appeared little chance EU leaders would go much further in the politically charged lead-up to June's European elections.

+"When I am shown reports with concrete proof about money used to influence the election results, that's enough for me," De Croo told reporters after the summit.

+"Our intelligence services can detect this -- but now the question is how do we counter it," he said.
+"We must not wait until the election results are in to act."

 Russian disinformation tactics identified by EU officials go beyond publishing outright false information.
 Mixing in nuggets of facts into false stories can confuse or mislead readers so that they distrust all news sources -- including reputable ones.

-Prague has slapped sanctions on Voice of Europe and two pro-Kremlin Ukrainian politicians -- Viktor Medvedchuk and Artem Marchevsky -- in relation to the network's activities.
+Prague has slapped sanctions on Voice of Europe and two pro-Kremlin Ukrainian politicians -- Viktor Medvedchuk and Artem Marchevsky -- about the network's activities.

 EU lawmakers face strict rules regarding independence and ethics and can face penalties -- financial and otherwise -- if they violate them.

-The probe by Belgium's Federal prosecutor's office is investigating foreign individuals or organisations suspected of giving "donations, loans or advantages" to gain influence.
+The probe by Belgium's Federal prosecutor's office is looking into foreign individuals or organizations suspected of giving "donations, loans or advantages" to gain influence.

-The European Parliament's main political groups have called for the legislature to also probe the alleged propaganda-peddling.
+The European Parliament's main political groups have called for the legislature to probe the alleged propaganda-peddling.

 Recent Stories